krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_09_Core_Command_Module_01.md

 ##### Step 5

-In order to clean up the output, use `register` task attribute and debug the new variable to the terminal.
+In order to clean up the output, use the `register` task attribute and debug the new variable to the terminal.

 ```yaml
       - name: GET SHOW COMMANDS